Monday, October 13

 Families with homeschooled children ages 5–13 can partake in hands-on learning experiences during the Zoo’s new Homeschool Programs, offered quarterly.
 Budding gardeners ages 8–13 can also become certified green thumbs in the Junior Master Gardener program for Homeschoolers.

 Mark your calendars for this year’s Homeschool Monday programs at Riverbanks Zoo and Garden!
-Four times a year we offer a new set of classes that will focus on a particular topic, include hands-on activities and feature live animal encounters or guided Zoo tours.
+Beginning October 2014, we will offer a new class six times per year that will focus on a particular topic, include hands-on activities and feature live animal encounters or guided Zoo tours.
 Topics change monthly so you can visit again and again!

 For more information, please call 803.602.0884 or email Sarah Moore.